base/base/docs/specs/experimental/gov-delegation.md

 ## Migration

-All write functions in the `GovernanceDelegation` MUST check if the users interacting with it (such as creating or updating a delegation) have been migrated by checking the `migrated` mapping from its [storage](#storage).
+Functions that create or update delegations MUST check that the delegator and new delegatees have been migrated from the `GovernanceToken`.
 If a user has not been migrated, the `GovernanceDelegation` MUST copy the delegation and checkpoint data from the token contract to its own state.
-After copying the data, the `GovernanceDelegation` MUST update the `migrated` mapping to reflect that the address has been migrated, and clear the delegation in the `GovernanceToken` contract.
+After copying the data, the `GovernanceDelegation` MUST clear its state in the `GovernanceToken` contract.

 The `GovernanceDelegation` MUST enforce the following invariants for the migration logic: